s28977/snake-web/README.md

 docker compose start
 ```

-2. Open a web browser and navigate to http://localhost:5000 to play the game.
+2. Open any web browser (e.g. Google Chrome) and navigate to http://localhost:5000 to play the game.
 I hope you enjoy!

 ## How to shut down the game